cbyrohl/scida/docs/tutorial.md

 Choosing TNG50-4 means that the data size in the snapshot is small and easy to work with.
 We demonstrate how to work with larger data sets at a later stage.

-First, we load the dataaset using the convenience function `load()` that will determine the appropriate dataset class for us:
+First, we load the dataset using the convenience function `load()` that will determine the appropriate dataset class for us:

 ```pycon title="Loading a dataset"